raja21068/ReplyWise-Local/README.md

 No stealth/bypass logic.
 No screenshot reading loop.
 No OCR-based message reading.
-No official API-key dependency for MVP.
+No official API-key dependency for MVP, including no WeChat Official Account API key for browser-agent mode.
 No reply after clear rejection or boundary.
 ```